 Who is at risk of suffering from thyroid conditions?

 Anyone can suffer from thyroid conditions, however they affect women more than men.
-There is also a strong genetic link with thyroid conditions, so if you have a close family member who has a thyroid disease, you are more likely to have experience thyroid issues.
+There is also a strong genetic link with thyroid conditions, so if you have a close family member who has a thyroid disease, you are more likely to experience thyroid issues.

 One of the biggest causes of thyroid conditions in Third World countries is the lack on nutrients in diets, especially Iodine.